treyg/hoarder-random-bookmark/README.md

 - Add your Karakeep API key
 - Set your Karakeep Server URL
-- Choose notification method (email or discord)
+- Choose notification method (email, discord, mattermost, telegram, or rss)
 - Set frequency (daily, weekly, monthly)
 - Set unarchived to true to ignore archived bookmarks
 - Configure your timezone and preferred time for notifications